 A mediator attempts to help couples reach acceptable compromises.
 Unlike a judge, a mediator does not have the authority to impose a decision.
 Mediation offers you a chance to have control of your future.

-What Are the Advantages of Using Divorce Mediation Process?
+What Are the Advantages of Using a Raleigh Divorce Mediation Process?

 There are numerous advantages to trying family law mediation, including a less stressful setting and lower cost.